telerik/blazor-docs/components/grid/columns/menu.md

 The Column Chooser in the Column Menu allows you to toggle the visibility of the Grid columns from the Column Menu.
 By the default, all columns are visible under the `Columns` section of the Column Menu (click the Columns item to expand it).

-The **Apply** button will set the column visibility, according to the current checkbox values, and will close the column menu.
-The **Reset** button will revert the checkbox values to their state when the column menu was opened.
-At this point the user can start over, click on **Apply** or click outside the column menu to close it.
+The **Apply** button will set the column visibility according to the current checkbox values and will close the column menu.
+The **Reset** button will revert the checkbox values to the state they had when the column menu was opened.
+At this point, the user can start over, click **Apply**, or click outside the column menu to close it.

 To disable the column chooser, set the `ShowColumnChooser` parameter of the `<GridColumnMenuSettings>` to `false`.